Artificial Intelligence Approach May Help Detect Alzheimer's Disease from Routine Brain Imaging Tests

 Problems with knowing how objects around you relate to you (spatial awareness)

 Lack of interest or concern about other people

 The disease does not affect a person’s movement.
-He or she can still get around normally.
+They can still get around normally.

-Doctors do not know what causes Alzheimer disease.
-They think it might be caused by one or more of these:
+Doctors don't know what causes Alzheimer disease.
+They think it might be caused by 1 or more of these:

 Age and family history

 The following are the most common symptoms of Alzheimer disease.
 But not everyone has all of these symptoms.
 Symptoms may include: